aspose-drawing/Aspose.Drawing-Documentation/java/getting-started/how-to-run-the-examples/_index.md

 type: docs
 url: /java/how-to-run-the-examples/
 weight: 80
-keywords: Run Examples, Visual Studio, NuGet Package Manager
+keywords: Run Examples, Aspose.Drawing for Java
-description: Learn about how to run examples in Visual Studio using NuGet or manually add reference to dll.
+description: Learn about how to download Aspose.Drawing for Java examples from Github and running examples
 ---

-## **Software Requirements**
-Please make sure you meet the following requirements before downloading and running the examples.

-1. Visual Studio 2015 or higher
-1. NuGet Package Manager installed in Visual Studio.
-Make sure that latest NuGet API version is installed in Visual Studio.
-For details on how to install NuGet package manager please check <http://docs.nuget.org/ndocs/guides/install-nuget>
-1. Go to Tools->Options->NuGet Package Manager->Package Sources and make sure that the option **nuget.org** is checked
-1. Example project uses NuGet Automatic Package Restore feature therefore you should have an active internet connection.
-If you do not have an active internet connection on the machine where examples are to be executed please check [installation](/drawing/java/installation/) and manually add reference to Aspose.Drawing.jar in the example project.
 ## **Download from GitHub**

 All examples of Aspose.Drawing for Java are hosted on [GitHub](https://github.com/aspose-drawing/Aspose.Drawing-for-Java).

-- You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-drawing/Aspose.Drawing-for-Java/archive/master.zip).
+- Clone the repository using your preferred GitHub client or download the ZIP file from [Aspose.Drawing-for-Java repository](https://github.com/aspose-drawing/Aspose.Drawing-for-Java/archive/master.zip).
-- Extract the contents of ZIP file to any folder on your computer.
-All the examples are located in the **Examples** folder.
+- Unzip the contents to a folder of your choice on your computer; all examples are in the `Examples` folder.
+- Utilize any IDE, such as Eclipse, to run the examples.
+Import the desired example via File -> Import and specify the path.
-- Open the solution file in Visual Studio and build the project.
+- Include the necessary jar files (Libraries) in the project.
-- On first run the dependencies will automatically be downloaded via NuGet.
-- **Data** folder at the root folder of **Examples** contains input files which CSharp examples used.
-It is mandatory that you download the **Data** folder along with the examples project.
-- Open RunExamples.cs file, all the examples are called from here.
+- The `src/main/resources` folder contains the input documents/files referenced in the examples.

+{{% alert color="primary" %}}

+You can also import the examples directly from GitHub repository.

+{{% /alert %}}

-Please feel free to reach out using our Forums if you have any issues setting up or running the examples.
+If you have any issues setting up or running the examples, you can reach out to our <a href="https://forum.aspose.com/c/drawing/44">Forum</a>.

 ## **Contribute**

-If you like to add or improve an example, we encourage you to contribute to the project.
-All examples and showcase projects in this repository are open source and can be freely used in your own applications.
+Feel free to contribute to the project by adding or enhancing examples.
+All examples and showcase projects in this repository are open source, and available for unrestricted use in your applications.

-To contribute, you can fork the repository, edit the source code and create a pull request.
-We will review the changes and include it in the repository if found helpful.
+To contribute, simply fork the repository, modify the source code, and then create a pull request.
+We'll thoroughly review the changes and incorporate them into the repository if deemed beneficial.